Russell-Waterhouse/blog/content/post/ai_for_non_programming_decision_makers.md

 colourful logo and the green/blue logo can go to Facebook and Email.

 Ok, let's go!

+## So, Why are We Talking About This?

+Well, two reasons.
+First, everyone is talking about it in tech and finance.
+They haven't stopped talking about it since 2023.
+Don't you want to be one of the cool kids talking about the cool topics?
+Second, and more importantly, this little tech and finance fascination has grown so much bigger than you could know unless you're very plugged in.
+It has grown so big for so many reasons.
+Some I understand, and some I don't.
+But it has grown bigger than the fundamentals of the technology can support.
+To me, and many of my peers, it looks like a gargantuan bubble that is set to pop.
+I want to give you a peek behind that curtain for how we got here and how everyone got it so wrong.

+## The Scale of The Bubble

+## What the Boosters Promise

+## Why that Doesn't Work

+## The Metaverse, Crypto, Growth, and Tech Thought Leaders

+So naturally, you might be wondering, "why does this random developer on the internet think he knows more than all these brilliant CEO's.
+Surely the people running these giant companies and their boards and their investors can't all be wrong at this scale."

+I wish you were right.
+I really do.

+Surely, some don't believe it.
+Some are just playing the game, saying the right things to make their stock go higher in a frothy bull market.

+But some of these CEO's have spent more money than these companies have ever invested in anything betting that this wins.

+And it's not the first time CEOs and investors and boards have invested big and lost it all.

+Remember a few years ago when everyone was saying BitCoin would be the new money?
+Nobody checked how long it takes on average for a transaction to settle.
+The average is thirty minutes per transaction, and it's not guaranteed the transaction will ever settle.

+// tell story of eth and eth classic.

+// tell story of metaverse.

 ## So, What Do Programmers Do?